Luigi De Agostini: Style of play

 De Agostini was a tactically versatile and hard-working defender, who could play on the left, or even in the centre of his team's defensive line, although he was capable of playing anywhere along the left side of the pitch, due to his ability to cover the flank effectively and assist his team both offensively and defensively.
 He started out as a forward, but he was primarily deployed in the role of an attacking left-back or wing-back throughout his career, due to his pace, stamina, marking, crossing, positional sense, technical ability, and his capacity to read the game.
 He was also capable of playing anywhere in midfield, and was frequently used on the left wing, as well as in the centre on occasion, either in a box-to-box role as a mezzala, or even as a defensive midfielder, due to his anticipation and tenacious style of play.
 In addition to his defensive attributes, De Agostini was known for his eye for goal and striking ability from distance, and was also an accurate free kick and penalty taker; with 33 goals in Serie A, he is one of the league's most prolific defenders ever.
 Beyond his playing ability, he also stood out for his professionalism throughout his career.

 After retirement

 After retiring, De Agostini worked as a team manager for his former club, Udinese, between 2007 and 2009.
 His job entailed acting as a middleman between the team's manager, Giovanni Galeone, and the squad of players.
 He now dedicates himself to training young Italian football players.
 He initially worked as a youth coach for several clubs, including Udinese, Milan, Real Madrid, and Juventus, and was in charge of running their youth camps in Italy; he later started his own football school for young players in Friuli, called the De Agostini Academy.

 Personal life

-De Agostini's son, Michele, is also a footballer, who currently plays for Pordenone.
+De Agostini's son, Michele, was also a professional footballer mainly playing in the lower leagues of Italy.